The Timeless Principles of Value Investing: A Guide to Building Long-Term Wealth

 • Strong Cash Flow: Ability to generate ample free cash flow for reinvestment, dividends, or share buybacks.

-Warren Buffett often looks for companies with high ROIC, as it reflects a company’s ability to generate returns on the capital it reinvests in the business.
+Warren Buffett often looks for companies with high ROIC, as it reflects efficient capital allocation and a sustainable business model.
 He believes that buying a wonderful company at a fair price is better than buying a fair company at a wonderful price.
 By focusing on quality, investors can reduce their risk and increase their chances of long-term success.

 Our Quality Stock Screener is designed to help you identify these types of exceptional companies.